-The median individual medical deductible metric equals the average of the county-level median deductible in a given metal level or silver plan CSR variation, weighted county-level enrollment.
-If a plan has an integrated medical and drug deductible, this metrics uses the total individual deductible.
-If a plan has separate medical and drug deductibles, this metric uses the individual medical deductible.
-If the in-network deductible equals "Not Applicable", this metric uses the combined in/out-of-network deductible; if both the in-network and combined in/out-of-network deductibles equal "Not Applicable," this metric considers the deductible to be \$0.
+The median individual medical deductible metric equals the average of the county-level median deductible in a given metal level or silver plan CSR variation, weighted by county-level enrollment.
+If a plan has an integrated medical and drug deductible, this metric uses the total individual deductible.
+If a plan has separate medical and drug deductibles, this metric uses the sum of the individual medical deductible and individual drug deductibles, unless the sum is greater than the QHP's maximum-out-of-pocket value (MOOP).
+In that case the MOOP is used.
+If the in-network deductible equals "Not Applicable," this metric uses the combined in/out-of-network deductible; if both the in-network and combined in/out-of-network deductibles equal "Not Applicable," this metric uses the deductible to be \$0.